turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/advanced-evoting-avalanche-reactjs.md

 this.setState({mainInstance: this.mainInstance});
 ```

+### Making a component to deploy elections
-* Now let's make a component that will create new elections using our deployed smart contract.
+Now let's make a component that will create new elections using our deployed smart contract.
 Create the file `CreateElection.js` inside of the project `src` directory and paste the following code.
 The code is commented to draw attention to the important parts.

 ```javascript
 import React, { Component } from "react";